Open-Source-Community-for-AR/Thumb-Controller/README.md

 ### 3D Printed Housing
 This housing should be printed with [TPU filament](https://www.amazon.com/NinjaTek-3DNF01117505-NinjaFlex-Filament-Midnight/dp/B078JGZRCK/ref=sr_1_19?crid=1TTAU3LOV2P8C&keywords=tpu+filament&qid=1657919414&sprefix=tpu%2Caps%2C93&sr=8-19) (link is an example only) for better fitting.
 The `.stl` file for this housing can be found [here](Housing.stl).

+In the future, a better ergornomic version of this housing will be published to improve users' thumbs fitness.

 ## Controller Architecture
 FSRs play an important role on this controller for touch recognition (i.e. swiping and pressing).
 To use the force sensors, we need to make a voltage divider circuit as shown in the figure below.